 A trained practitioner means someone who has graduated at tertiary level to a professional standard recognized by the appropriate body for registration of counsellors and psychologists.

-Christine Bennett is a Certified Imago Relationship Therapist, and registered clinical member of PACFA and CAPA.
+Christine Bennett is a Certified Imago Relationship Therapist, and registered clinical member of PACFA.

 To ensure you are receiving the best service of professional practice and ethical conduct, please check that whoever you choose to be your counsellor holds registration in NSW with PACFA or APS.
 Other states in Australia have different registration boards so it is important to check that a practitioner in your state (if other than NSW) holds recognized accreditation and registration.